collegefishies/Atom-Cavity-Interactions/readme.md

 - ModelingToolkit
 - OrdinaryDiffEq
 - PyPlot
+- Tricks

 ## Files

 1. **interaction.py**: This is the library that contains the simulator code.
 2. **interaction_picture_cli.py**: This wraps that library in a CLI interface.
 3. **interaction_picture_batch_semaphore.py**: This allows for parallelization of the cli picture for sweeping through parameters.
 4. **cavity_squeezing.jl**: This is a Julia Script written by Christoph Hotter.
 It can run much faster code using the Heisenberg picture and their QuantumCumulants.
+Julia has a massive speedup, if you keep the interpreter running it open.
+Running the script fresh takes a lot of time.
 ## Usage

 To run the code, navigate to the project directory and use the following command: